 Tunisia's assembly appoints key electoral council

-TUNIS (Reuters) - Tunisia's national assembly appointed an electoral council on Wednesday to oversee elections this year, a key step in the country's transition to democracy three years after its "Arab Spring" uprising.
+TUNIS Jan 8 (Reuters) - Tunisia's national assembly on Wednesday appointed an electoral council to oversee elections this year, a key step in the country's transition to democracy over three years after its "Arab Spring" uprising.

-Selecting the nine-member electoral council was a key part of an agreement to overcome months of political crisis between the ruling Islamist party, Ennahda, and its secular opposition over how to shape the country's young democracy.
+Selecting the national electoral council was a key part of an agreement to overcome months of political crisis between the ruling Islamist party Ennahda and its secular opposition.

 Under a deal brokered to end the deadlock, Tunisia's government will resign shortly and hand over power to a non-political caretaker cabinet that will govern until new elections later this year.
 (Reporting by Aziz El Yaakoubi, writing by Patrick Markey; editing by G Crosse)